sdsawtelle/sdsawtelle.github.io/blog/readme.txt

 # TO-DO
 - Figure out how to get proper tab formatting for table of contents
 - Change article subtitles to be more serious (remove?)
+- Fix issues with theme for table formatting (see MAP post)

 # INSTALL